govardhan-06/EatSage/BACKEND.md

-## API Documentation for Backend
+# EatSage API Documentation

-This document provides a comprehensive guide to the backend API endpoints for managing customer, restaurant, and valet agents.
-The API is built using FastAPI and provides endpoints to run agents, send prompts, confirm orders, and retrieve information.
+## Introduction

+The EatSage API provides endpoints to manage customer orders, restaurant confirmations, and valet services.
+This API is designed to interact with customer, restaurant, and valet agents to facilitate food ordering, preparation, and delivery processes.

 ### Order for Executing API Routes (for testing purposes)
 ```